 AcroIEFavClient.dll is a Windows DLL file.
 DLL is the abbreviation for Dynamic Link Library.
 DLL files are needed by programs or web browser extensions, because they contain program code, data, and resources.
-The following information can help you determine if AcroIEFavClient.dll belonging to the Windows system or an application you can trust.
+The following information can help you determine if AcroIEFavClient.dll is a Windows system file or if it belongs to an application that you can trust.

 The process known as Adobe IE plugin or Adobe PDF Toolbar for Internet Explorer or Adobe Acrobat (version 6.0 Professional, 6.0 Standard, 6.0.1 Professional, 6.0.1 Standard, 6.0 Professional - English, Français, Deutsch, 6.0.1 Professional - English, Français, Deutsch, 6.0 Standard - English, Français, Deutsch, 9 Standard - English, Français, Deutsch, 7.0 Professional, 9 Pro Extended - English, Français, Deutsch)